huyle1901/Rag-Multimodal-Memory-Chatbot/README.md

 3. Copy `.env.example` to `.env` and set the required environment variables, especially `OPENAI_API_KEY`.
 4. Start PostgreSQL locally, or use Docker Compose.

-## Usage

-- Put your PDFs in `data/raw`.
-- Execute `python create_database.py` to process documents, extract image descriptions, and populate Chroma.
-- Start the chatbot with `streamlit run app.py`.
-- Access the Streamlit URL and begin chatting.

 ## Environment Variables